Does Ivermectin Reduce the Prostate PSA Value?

 Overall, the results suggest that many men were treated for prostate cancers that would not have been detected in their lifetime without screening.
 Consequently, these men were exposed unnecessarily to the potential harms of treatment.

-This makes the case that PSA screening should be discontinued.
+This suggests that PSA screening should be discontinued.

 Important Point #5: Better PSA Tests in the Future?